NxPKG/khulnasoft-docs/content/cache/how-to/cache-keys.md

 ## Create custom cache keys

-A [Cache Key](/cache/how-to/cache-keys/) is an identifier that Cloudflare uses for a file in our cache, and the Cache Key Template defines the identifier for a given HTTP request.
+A [Cache Key](/cache/how-to/cache-keys/) is an identifier that Khulnasoft uses for a file in our cache, and the Cache Key Template defines the identifier for a given HTTP request.

-1. Log in to your Cloudflare account.
+1. Log in to your Khulnasoft account.
 2. Select the domain that requires changes to the Cache Key Template.
 3. Select **Rules** > **Page Rules**.
 4. Select **Create Page Rule**.